 Deep maroon fimbriated petals with deeper, almost black feathered patterns.
 The inner petals are even darker, and the flower opens wide to show them off.
 For colouring and form it is hard to go past and it is useful for creating contrast in the garden.
 Tulip ‘Black Parrot’ flowers late season.

-Warm colours work well in gardens to draw the eye.
-Tulips may have a reputation as `difficult customers’ but in most cases this is undeserved.
-When you buy a bulb, the flower is already pre-formed, ready to bloom.
-All you need to do is plant them into well drained soil in a sunny spot, water and wait for the show!
+Tulips may have a reputation for being `Prima Donnas’ but in most cases this is undeserved.
+When you buy a bulb the flower is already pre-formed, ready to bloom.
+All you need to do is plant them into well drained soil in a sunny spot, water and enjoy the show.

-If you have poor soils, it is a good idea to prepare the soil for their arrival by adding some delicious organic matter.
-Tulips need good drainage and at least six hours of sun a day to flower at their best – but don’t forget the flowers will last longer if they have protection from the hot afternoon sun.
+It is a good idea to prepare the soil for their arrival by adding some delicious organic matter.
+Tulips need good drainage and at least six hours of sun a day to flower at their best.
 Plant the bulbs 15-20cm deep with the pointed end up.
-Space your tulips 10-20cm apart, planting closer for a more spectacular show.
-Like most bulbs, tulips look their best when grouped together.
+Space your tulips 10-15cm apart, planting closer for a more spectacular show.

 Water them in after planting to encourage the roots to get up and grow.
-Then as they emerge they should be kept moist – the natural winter and early spring rainfall usually takes care of that.
+Then, as they emerge they should be kept moist – the natural winter and early spring rainfall usually takes care of that.
 Add some fertiliser as they emerge to help shore up the bulbs for future seasons.

 Tulips are great in pots, we recommend regular watering as potting mix is perfectly drained, so dries out quickly and the addition of some fertiliser as they begin to grow to ensure the best show.

-Supplied as: Bulb
+Supplied as: Bulbs